A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Conclusions and outlook

 The methodology proposed in this work can be easily extended to other computational mechanics problems to minimize the governing PDEs with almost no additional computational effort.
 In addition, SPiFOL can be trained simultaneously at multiple resolutions.
 For example, in the case of the elasticity problem, building multiple Lippmann-Schwinger operators at different resolutions could further improve the accuracy of the ZSSR predictions.
-In future work, we aim to leverage SPiFOL to develop surrogate models for phase transformation PDEs, such as the Allen-Cahn and diffusion equations, enabling operator learning without the need for data.
+Future work should focus on extending SPiFOL to handle highly nonlinear, path-dependent problems such as plasticity.
+This requires mapping multiple microstructure states to their subsequent configurations, as suggested in \cite{wang10428110}.
+In addition, the incorporation of the implicit FNO approach, as suggested in \cite{jiang2025implicit}, could further enhance the model's ability to capture complex path-dependent behavior.
+In future works, we aim to leverage SPiFOL to develop surrogate models for phase transformation PDEs, such as the Allen-Cahn and diffusion equations, enabling operator learning without the need for data.
 Additionally, the high accuracy of the proposed methodology makes SPiFOL highly suitable for inverse problems and sensitivity analysis, significantly streamlining the design process.
-SPiFOL's real-time capabilities allow it to be used in digital twins. \\\\
+SPiFOL's real-time capabilities allow it to be used in digital twins. \\